vesoft-inc/nebula/docs/manual-EN/overview/manual-example-graph.md

 ## Vertices

 Vertices are typically used to represent entities in the real world.
-In the preceding example, the graph contains two vertices.
+In the preceding example, the graph contains eleven vertices.

 ## Tags